 A large component of the program are the week-long Sheriff's Youth Summer Camps held during the summer.
 The camps provide educational field trips, competitive games and activities, all designed to provide life skills to students to help them avoid using violence to solve problems.

-June 20th-24th at Mesa Middle School, Arroyo Grande
+June 18-22 (South County) Mesa Middle School, Arroyo Grande

 These camps are free to all participating students, who live in the un-incorporated areas of San Luis Obispo County.